 Fine Motor Kit Supplies

-For the individual kits, I wanted something that I could store if need be.
+For the individual kits, I wanted something that I could store easily.
 These photo storage kits work great.
 There are 16 individual containers in the box, which makes for 16 fine motor kits.
-Each photo container has a clasp that the students have to open, which helps with those fine motor skills.
+Each photo container has a clasp that students have to open, which helps build those fine motor muscles.

 - Iris Photo Storage– Mine were found at Michael’s and I used a coupon, bonus!!

 Many of the items below you can find at a craft store.
 But just in case you are not near one, here are some links to some of the supplies I used in my kits.

 Each photo case (16 of them) has a different activity in them.
 Students pull one out, take it to their desk and play with it.
 The great thing about “playing” with it is they are using their finger muscles.